-The Pharmaceutical Services Branch of the Western Australian Department of Health provides advice, develops policy and administers regulatory controls for:
+The Medicines and Poisons Regulation Branch (previously the Pharmaceutical Services Branch) of the Western Australian Department of Health provides advice, develops policy and administers regulatory controls for:

 - medicines, including drugs of dependence (Schedule 8 medicines)

 - therapeutic goods

 The Medicines and Poisons Regulation Branch is responsible for the administration of the Medicines and Poisons Act 2014 (external site) and the Poisons Regulations 1965 (external site).
 Our Yearbook 2014-2015 (Word 2.1MB) highlights the activities of the Branch throughout the year.